stephenlepisto/wixtoolsetexamples/README.md

    SimpleAppSetup-min.msi
    SimpleAppSetup-mon.msi
    ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+   Where `<Platform>` is "x86" or "x64" and `<Configuration>` is "Debug" or "Release".

-   The suffices on the main filename indicate the type of install process
+   The suffixes on the main filename indicate the type of install process
    contained within.

    | Abbreviation | Description          |